ejarzo/Shape-Your-Music/README.md

 ![image](https://user-images.githubusercontent.com/9386882/107823235-73f0c380-6d4d-11eb-94c8-5c8ce5312639.png)

 The Shape menu allows you to control a shape's properties.
-CLICK on a shape to display this menu.
+CLICK on a shape (in EDIT mode) to display this menu.

 | Control        | Description                     |
 | -------------- | ------------------------------- |